jenkinsci/kubernetes-plugin/README.md

 and the Jenkins controller is not directly accessible (for example, it is behind a reverse proxy).
 See [JEP-222](https://jenkins.io/jep/222) for more.

-> **Note:** if your Jenkins controller is outside of the cluster and uses a self-signed HTTPS certificate, you will need
+> **Note:** if your Jenkins controller is outside the cluster and uses a self-signed HTTPS certificate, you will need
 > some [additional configuration](#using-websockets-with-a-jenkins-master-with-self-signed-https-certificate).

 ### Restricting what jobs can use your configured cloud